 It’s interesting to see how Hulme has managed to balance her signature styles with experimentation.
 “In our bestseller’s top 10 each season, you often have five core and five new styles,” said Hulme.
 Hence why relatively new additions like the bucket bag, softer leather shoulder bags and from resort 2016 onwards, perspex evening clutches have made their way into Hulme’s world and have been readily accepted by the customer.
 Moreover, Hulme haven’t shied away from the more expensive pieces such as a sequinned bag in her current S/S 15 collection that retails at £1,500 and has sold out in stores.
 What has netted Hulme’s success of course are her relatively affordable price points (well in bag land anyway) but it’s heartening to know that she doesn’t always have to think about the bottom line.
 “We’ve made an effort to lead with product – make things that people want to have – whether it’s core, whether it’s new, where it’s expensive.
 People will go in and just want our bags without necessarily knowing what the name is.”

 So what’s new on the horizon?
 Where can Hulme go?
 I’ve personally been thinking about scale and what equates success in fashion.
 To me, Hulme has struck a happy balance where she’s built something that is bigger than just herself but hasn’t grown so much that things become out of her creative control.
 “When I started the brand, I never really believed I could actually have a brand.
 I thought ‘Cooler people have brands…’ The ideal scenario would be that I get to work with more product categories but feel like everything we’re producing is something we’re proud of.
 I’d like to have physical stores too.”
 Having dipped her toes into ready to wear, shoes and jewellery previously, Hulme now has the confidence that she can have another go with the right infrastructure behind those verticles.
 “What I find really exciting is, having done ready to wear, and having done bags and bits of jewellery – I know really clearly where the brand can expand,” said Hulme.
 “I don’t think we’re a brand that do one thing very successfully and can’t do anything else.”
-Come October, after a long gestation period, Hulme’s will be ready as will a fully fledged jewellery line.
+Come October, after a long gestation period, Hulme’s proper e-commerce site will be ready as will a fully fledged jewellery line.
 And with every addition to the brand, nothing will be any less considered.
 Hulme may have been ‘emerging’ back in 2012 but it’s clear in 2015, she’s emerged and she’s ready for more.